HhMorgan/Sprint-1-SE-store-project/README.md

 Hesham Morgan : "I have once wasted about a couple of seconds for the person who is reading this useless sentence as I didn't have anything to say about myself :)"

 Omar Shaker : "I love coding.
 I really want to make a change in the world we live in, and become a motivation for a lot of people.
 My favorite saying is: Smile More, I think because of your smile, you can make the world more beautiful."

+Mayar Lotfy : I'm a passionate Archery player; fond of sky sports yet afraid of heights.
+Aiming to achieve the best version of myself; hopping to reach a lifetime goal; which is self-satisfaction.